Understanding the Federal Estate Tax and Its Changes

 What Is the Federal Estate Tax?

-This year the applicable exclusion amount is so high—nearly $14 million per person—that most families don’t have to worry about it.
-But before the new law, that high exemption was set to drop drastically in 2026, potentially pulling many more families into the estate tax world.
+This year, the applicable exclusion amount is so high—nearly $14 million per person—that most families don’t have to worry about it.
+However, prior to the new budget bill, that high exemption was set to drop drastically in 2026, potentially pulling many more families into the estate tax world.

 What Was Going to Happen in 2026?